Morganstown Lease Extension - Free Consultation

 It may end up saving you thousands.

-It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 Lender Requirement